isomerpages/moe-riversidesec2/_resources/Direct School Admission 2026.md

 </p>
 <p><strong><em>Applicants who do not have prior experience may also apply.
 The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</em></strong>
 </p>
 <p><strong><em>You will receive notification from the school by 17 Jul 2026, if your child has been shortlisted to undergo Direct School Admission (DSA) selection.
-All applicants will receive their application outcomes between 24 Aug and 3 Sep 2026.</em></strong>
+All applicants will receive their application outcomes between 24 Aug and 28 Aug 2026.</em></strong>
 </p>
 </td>
 </tr>